Homemade dried apple rings are the best!

 - Accept the fact that homemade apple rings will not be exactly like store bought apple rings, they won’t be as soft or pliable.
 Why?
 Because most store bought varieties have added preservatives so they can be stored for long periods with a higher moisture content.
 Your homemade apple rings don’t have any preservatives so they have to be drier in order to store well.

 - As good as those apple rings taste, practice moderation.
 Remember that about 6-8 slices is equal to 1 apple.
+I know this from experience!
+They’re so tasty, but you’ll feel a little bloated if you eat too many in one sitting.

 Homemade Apple Rings using a Dehydrator